 The annual ePrix also official kicks off Diriyah season, a month of entertainment and music held within the old city.
 During the season itself, the site plays host to major concerts as well as important tennis and equestrian events

 Diriyah is a must-see location for anyone planning a trip to Saudi Arabia.
-It is a treat for the senses and the mind and is quite rightfully a highly popular destination amongst local and foreign tourists.
+It is a treat for the senses and the mind and is quite rightfully a highly popular destination amongst locals and foreign tourists.

 Remember: Before visiting Diriyah tourists must apply for a valid Saudi Visa prior to arrival into the country.
 This can be easily obtained online for citizens of 51 eligible countries, allowing visitors a smooth and safe entry into the Kingdom’s borders.